arisaokasaka/arisaokasaka/README.md

 </p>

-I am a web developer from Japan.<br />
+I am a web developer from Japan.
-Currently, I am engaged in front-end development.

 <br />